 Talent connects the EEG to a computer system.

-LAB MEDIA: Picture 10.tiff and Picture 12.tiff Videographer: Please capture the screen
+LAB MEDIA: Picture 10.tiff and Picture 12.tiff Not recorded (use the picture please) Videographer: Please capture the screen

 Simultaneously, assess the baseline HRV for 5 minutes on a tablet, connected to the monitor via Bluetooth , before assessing the EEG [1].
+Not recorded (use picture please)

 LAB MEDIA: hrv1.tiff Videographer: Please capture the screen